palautatan/ph142/index.md

 ### Supplementary
 If you need more information about topics, read these too.
 I wrote them to give you some more examples/clarity.
 <a href="notes/rappers/code/01-rappers-eda.html">i.
-Exploring the Rappers Dataset</a>
+Exploring the rappers dataset</a>
 <a href="notes/rappers/code/02-rappers-regression.html">ii.
 Regression with rappers</a>

 ## Past Material Material